petermirithu/Pimp-and-Ride/README.md

   Displays a cart.                              ~when one clicks cart button on navbar.

-  Displays add to cart page.                    ~When one clicks on add to cart button.
+  Adds to cart.                                 ~When one clicks on add to cart button.

   Displays order summary page.                  ~When one clicks on proceed to payment button.